 - I like to use a teaspoon to fill my eggs, but if you want to get fancy, put your yolk mixture in a plastic storage bag and clip one end off.
 Then, squeeze the mixture out in a swirl or whatever you like.
 You can also use a piping bag or a small ice cream scoop.

-- * If I’m serving guests or taking this dish to a cookout or party, I always steam seven eggs instead of six just in case one cracks while it’s cooking.
+- If I’m serving guests or taking this dish to a cookout or party, I always steam seven or eight eggs instead of six in case one cracks while cooking.
 Then, I’ll add the extra yolk to the yolk mixture to make a little more filling.

 - If you use table salt, only use half as much as is called for in the recipe.